Archaeology, heritage, landscape, and digital documentation

 A mission built through international collaboration

-• Research from prehistory to recent periods
+• Research from prehistory to the medieval period

-• Excavation, survey, and digital recording
+• Excavation, survey, GIS, and digital recording

 • Academic and institutional partnership

-• Strong focus on preservation and documentation
+• Strong focus on preservation, training, and documentation

 5+